 Toxic Materials

 While it’s true that solar panels contain some potentially harmful materials like lead and cadmium, these are safely encased within the panels.
 During normal operation, there’s no risk of exposure.
-Moreover, the solar industry has made significant strides in reducing the use of toxic materials and improving recycling processes.
+The industry has sharply reduced cadmium use in recent years, and EU WEEE regulations now require manufacturers to fund panel recycling at end of life.

 Environmental Impact